zhuyingqin/Agent-Writing/README.md

    While this sequence can be customized via the `structure`, the default flow ensures that conclusions meaningfully incorporate research findings.

-3. `Managing different types` - Report mAIstro is built on LangGraph, which has native support for configuration management [using assistants](https://langchain-ai.github.io/langgraph/concepts/assistants/).
+3. `Managing different types` - Open Deep Research is built on LangGraph, which has native support for configuration management [using assistants](https://langchain-ai.github.io/langgraph/concepts/assistants/).
 The report `structure` is a field in the graph configuration, which allows users to create different assistants for different types of reports.

 ## UX